Tribal-class destroyer (1936): Design history

 From 1926, all Royal Navy destroyers had descended from a common lineage based upon the prototypes Amazon and Ambuscade.
-During the interwar period, advances in armament and machinery meant that by the mid-1930s, these "interwar standard" destroyers were being eclipsed by foreign designs, particularly from Japan, Italy, and Germany.
+During the interwar period, advances in armament and machinery meant that by the mid-1930s these "interwar standard" destroyers were being eclipsed by foreign designs, particularly from Japan, Italy, and Germany.
 To counteract this trend, the Admiralty decided on a new destroyer type, with an emphasis on gunnery over torpedo warfare.
 The destroyer was based on 'Design V', a design study for a small fleet cruiser (another variant of this design evolved into the Dido-class cruiser).
 This design envisioned a 1,850-ton ship with a speed of 36.25 kn, an endurance of 5500 nmi, and five twin 4.7 inch guns as main armament.

 Although the design was rejected for the fleet cruiser role, by August 1935, after no less than eight design proposals, it had evolved to present a destroyer with eight 4.7 inch Quick Firing Mark XII guns, in four twin mountings, with a maximum elevation of 40°, controlled by a low-angle (LA) director and high-angle / low-angle (HA/LA) rangefinder director on the bridge.
-To provide close range anti-aircraft protection, the design was fitted with a quadruple Mark VII QF 2 pdr "pom pom" mounting, and two quadruple Vickers .50-inch machine guns.
+To provide close range anti-aircraft protection the design was fitted with a quadruple Mark VII QF 2 pdr "pom pom" mounting, and two quadruple Vickers .50-inch machine guns.
 These ships introduced the Fuze Keeping Clock High Angle Fire Control Computer, which was used on all subsequent British wartime destroyers.
 The ships were also armed with a quadruple bank of torpedo tubes.
 They were considered to be handsome ships, with a clipper bow that provided excellent seakeeping and two raked funnels and masts.
-They are remembered with great affection to this day.
+They are still remembered with great affection.